learn-co-curriculum/programming-univbasics-nds-nds-to-insight-with-methods/README.md

   row_index += 1
 end

+# End Main code

 p grand_piece_total #=> 1192
 ```

-Take a look at that code.
+Take a look at that code between the "`Main code...End Main code`" markers.
 See how it's easier to read?
-We're iterating through
+Without the extra noise, it's easier to see that
-grid coordinates and, for each coordinate pair, we're asking some other bit of
+we're iterating through grid coordinates and, for each coordinate pair, we're
-thinking called `total_pieces_on_first_spinner` to tell us how many pieces of
+asking some other bit of thinking called `total_pieces_on_first_spinner` to
+tell us how many pieces of snack are present in the spinner.
+This liberates our
-snack are present in the spinner.
-We don't have to think about the
+brains from having to think about the low-level `[]` details inside the method.
-implementation of `total_pieces_on_first_spinner`.

 This is the heart of programming: building small little methods that make it
 easy for humans to reason about how we asked a computer to help us figure